-At the 2019 Annual General Meeting, a binding vote on the aggregate maximum compensation amounts for the Board of Directors and for Group Management was conducted, as well as a consultative vote on the Compensation Report, so that shareholders could express their opinion on our compensation policies and principles.
-The shareholders approved the compensation amount for the Board of Directors and for Group Management with an approval rate exceeding 95%, however the consultative vote on the Compensation Report received a lower approval rate of 72.4%.
-Following this result, Sika actively reached out to investors to understand and address their concerns on the compensation policy and programs.
-You will find the outcomes of this dialogue in this report.
+At the 2020 Annual General Meeting, a binding vote on the aggregate maximum compensation amounts for the Board of Directors and for Group Management was conducted, as well as a consultative vote on the Compensation Report, so that shareholders could express their opinion on our compensation policies and principles.
+The shareholders approved the compensation amounts for the Board of Directors and for Group Management and the consultative vote on the Compensation Report with a very high approval rate.
+These positive voting outcomes show that the company's active dialogue with investors is fruitful and that shareholders endorse the company's compensation system.
+We would like to thank investors for their continued trust and support.

 Looking ahead, we will continue to assess and review our compensation programs to ensure that they are still fulfilling their purpose in the evolving context in which the company operates and are aligned with the interests of our shareholders.
-We will also continue to maintain an open dialog with our shareholders and their representatives.
+We will also continue to maintain an open dialogue with our shareholders and their representatives.
 We would like to thank you for sharing your perspectives on executive compensation with us, and trust that you will find this report informative.

-Sincerely,
+Sincerely.